KBNLresearch/omSipCreator/README.md

 Written by Johan van der Knijff, except *sru.py* which was adapted from the [KB Python API](https://github.com/KBNLresearch/KB-python-API) which is written by WillemJan Faber.
 The KB Python API is released under the GNU GENERAL PUBLIC LICENSE.

+## License

+OmSipCreator is released under the Apache License 2.0.
+The KB Python API is released under the GNU GENERAL PUBLIC LICENSE.
+MediaInfo is released under the BSD 2-Clause License; Copyright (c) 2002-2017, MediaArea.net SARL.
+All rights reserved.
+See the `tools/mediainfo` directory for the license statement of MediaInfo.
+MediaInfo: